-- 4 tbsp butter
+- 4 tablespoons butter

 - 1 cup brown sugar

-- 1 cup corn syrup
+- 1 cup dark corn syrup light works, too

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- ½ tsp salt
+- 1/2 teaspoon salt

-- 3 eggs
+- 3 large eggs

 - 2 cups pecans

-- Preheat oven to 350F.
+- Preheat oven to 350 degrees F.

 - In a medium pan over medium heat, melt butter.
 Add in brown sugar and stir until melted.
 Stir in corn syrup, vanilla extract, and salt.